-This area, located in front of the main building, just beyond the entrance gate on via Irnerio, includes woody plants widely cultivated in European Botanical Gardens.
+This area, located in front of the main building, just next to the main entrance gate on via Irnerio, contains woody plants widely cultivated in European Botanical Gardens.
 The collection of gymnosperms is very interesting and includes plants belonging to the genus Abies, Araucaria, Cephalotaxus, Ginkgo, Metasequoia, Picea, Pinus and Taxus.
 In addition, there are shrubs and herbaceous plants with beautiful and exuberant blossoms.

 In the east section of the Front Garden the following trees are of particular interest: